eterima/eterima/README.md

 # <p align="center">We are epilot</p>

 ## <p align="center">An innovative global scale-up from Cologne.
-Come build the leading ecosystem for energy ecommerce with us!</p>
+Are you ready to be a technology leader in the SaaS space?
+Join epilot!</p>

 <p align="center"><img alt="epilot" src="/epilot_gif .gif" width="600"></p>